bdsh-14/Recipes/README.md

 1. Open the Test Navigator in Xcode.
 2. Click the play button next to the test suite or use the shortcut Cmd + U.

+## Experience

+I have extensive experience with UIKit and have used it in several projects.
+This project represents my first formal attempt at using SwiftUI.
+Through this project, I aimed to explore SwiftUI's features and capabilities, leveraging my existing knowledge of iOS development.

 ## Future Improvements

 A list of features I would add if I were to release this in production.